 what is the B com course?

-B com can be pursued either as Full-time Graduate Course or a Part-time graduate course.
+B com can be pursued either as a Full-time Graduate Course or a Part-time graduate course.
 It fully depends on you.
 It is normally referred to as B.Com or B.Com Pass Course.
 But you can also go to its advanced level by choosing Honours in B.Com.
-There are too many universities available that offered Both B.Com Pass and B.Com Honors like Delhi University etc.
+There are too many universities available that offer Both B.Com Pass and B.Com Honors like Delhi University etc.

 What is the B Com Course full form?

-B com full form is Bachelor of commerce this is one of the best popular undergraduate graduate programmes chosen by students in the commerce stream after completing their 10+2 requirements.
+B com full form is Bachelor of Commerce this is one of the best popular undergraduate graduate programmes chosen by students in the commerce stream after completing their 10+2 requirements.
 Most candidates who aspire to become bankers, accountants, financial counsellors, economists, statisticians, or bookkeepers choose the B.Com degree, which is offered in all universities and educational institutions.

 Which B Com course is best, B Com Honours or B Com Programming?

-After 12th students plan to do B Com Course but there is always confusion that what is the difference between B Com Honors and B Com programming.
+After 12th students plan to do a B Com Course but there is always confusion that what is the difference between B Com Honors and B Com programming.
 So, here we are going to know the basic difference between both.
 The criteria for admission in both courses are almost the same with Maths and English as Compulsory Subjects.
 First, we talk about B Com honours as we above mention B Com[H] is the advanced level of B Com.
-When you will study B com[H] you can also pursue Courses like Charted Accounted.
+When you study B com[H] you can also pursue Courses like Charted Accounted.

 In B Com [H] you have the option to specialise in specific Subjects like Accounting.
-But the cut-off of the various university is very high.
-On the other hand When you will choose B Com [P] then you can not get the option to become specialised in a specific subject.
+But the cut-off of the various universities is very high.
+On the other hand When you choose B Com [P] then you can not get the option to become specialised in a specific subject.
 In B Com[P] students are given an overview of all subjects taught in the Honors Course.
 But the cut-off for this of various universities is relatively low.